NVlabs/FPSci/docs/AnyFile.md

 This allows `.Any` files to be modularly constructed from files containing sub-sets of their contents.
 This construct effectively decouples the `.Any` file structure/organization from the parsed contents of a single file and is _very_ convenient when restructuring `.Any` heirarchy for improved organization/readability.

 Note that the target of a `#include` directive need not be a `.Any` file, it can be any content that will be parsed correctly within the Any syntax.
-For example JSON file can always be included as Any is directly compatible with JSON.
+For example JSON file can always be included as Any syntax is a superset of JSON.
 Alternatively a CSV file can be included to populate an array as demonstrated below:

 ```
 "myArray" = (#include("array_contents.csv"))        // Include CSV file as the contents of an array